walterdejong/synctool/doc/chapter4.md

   the PATH environment variable will be searched for the command if you do not supply a full path.

-  The default is: `rsync -ar --numeric-ids --delete --delete-excluded -e 'ssh -o ConnectTimeout=10 -x -q' -q`
+  The default is: `rsync -ar --delete --delete-excluded -e 'ssh -o ConnectTimeout=10 -x -q' -q`

   synctool will automatically add another option `--filter` to this command, which it uses to ensure that the correct overlay directories are synced